LienoPC/LienoPC/README.md

 ### 🎞 "The Postman" Animation Reproduction
 CGI reproduction of "The Postman" ad spot, project for the “Computer Animation” exam at Politecnico di Torino.
 Produced a 30-second video in 3D graphics with Blender; worked specifically on:
 - Modeling and rigging of the dog
 - Scene animation using modern keyframing and motion techniques

 [Watch the video on Google Drive](https://drive.google.com/file/d/1nNUjLfxLM2uWLDchs6Co6osewBRVnn9Z)

 ### 🆛 Dragòn - 3D Environment
 CGI render of an original environment, part of the project for "Computer Graphics" exam at Politecnico di Torino.
-Experienced with all classical and modern modeling techniques, including fluid simulation, sculpting, complex procedural materials, dynamic painting etc.
+Experienced with classical and modern modeling techniques, including fluid simulation, sculpting, soft and rigid bodies, dynamic painting etc.

    <a href="assets/Dragon_Vertical.png" target="_blank">
     <img